tdammers/ghc-wiki/newcomers-tutorial.md

 ### Rebuilding

-While working on GHC you will need to rebuild often.
-Most of the time, it is possible to avoid full, slower builds.
-Here are a few things you can do to speed things up:
+Working on GHC naturally requires rebuilding often.
+Mostly, however, you can avoid doing full slow rebuilds with these suggestions:

 - Rebuild only what you're interested in.
 For example, to only build GHC itself, say `./hadrian/build.sh stage2:exe:ghc-bin`.
 See